-Most of the snow and sliding sports will be clustered in the Alpensia Sports Park.
+Most of the snow and sliding sports will be clustered in the Alpensia Olympic Park.
 The Nordic events (cross-country skiing, ski jumping, Nordic combined, biathlon) as well as the sliding sports (bobsleigh, skeleton, luge) will take place at the Alpensia Resort.
-The Alpensia Sliding Centre will be new, but the resort has already hosted several international competitions in the other sports, including the 2009 IBU Biathlon World Championships at the Alpensia Biathlon Centre and Continental Cup ski jumping meets at the Alpensia Jumping Centre.
+The Olympic Sliding Centre will be new, but the resort has already hosted several international competitions in the other sports, including the 2009 IBU Biathlon World Championships at the Alpensia Biathlon Centre and Continental Cup ski jumping meets at the Alpensia Jumping Centre.
 The Alpensia Cross-Country Skiing Centre is also a pre-existing venue.

 The technical events of alpine skiing (slalom, giant slalom) will be held at the existing Yongpyong Alpine Centre, which has previously hosted FIS World Cup events.
-The Mountain Cluster will also include the Olympic Stadium for the Opening and Closing Ceremonies as well as the Medal Plaza.
+The Mountain Cluster will also include the PyeongChang Olympic Stadium for the Opening and Closing Ceremonies as well as the Medal Plaza.

 Just outside the Alpensia Olympic Park, the alpine skiing speed events (downhill, super-G) will be held at the newly constructed Jeongseon Alpine Centre while the freestyle skiing and snowboard events will take place at the existing Phoenix Snow Park.